FrankLaVigne/SessionDownloaderLegacy/README.md

 Download high or low quality videos (h or high for high) omit for low quality

 ##Third parameter:
 File format.
-Options are: MP4High, Low, and MP3.
+Options are: MP4High, Low, MP3, or Slides.
 (Low is the default)

+##Example Uses

+###Get all the session videos from Build 2016
+SessionDownloader.exe C:\Downloads\ https://s.ch9.ms/Events/Build/2016/RSS

+###Get all the slides from Build 2016
+SessionDownloader.exe C:\Downloads\Slides\ https://s.ch9.ms/Events/Build/2016/RSS slides